 PCOS is not well named; polycystic ovaries are not required for a diagnosis and, just to add to the complexity, it is quite possible to have ovarian cysts, but not PCOS.
 An alternative name for PCOS is hyperandrogenic anovulation, which, whilst less easy to articulate, is certainly a more accurate definition.
 Literally meaning an excess of male hormones and lack of ovulation, this much more closely describes the most common phenotypes of the condition.

-Polycystic ovaries do remain a clinically recognised symptom of PCOS and it is estimated that 75% of women with PCOS will have abnormal ovarian morphology.
+Polycystic ovaries do remain a clinically recognized symptom of PCOS and it is estimated that 75% of women with PCOS will have abnormal ovarian morphology.
 However, up to a quarter of all women of reproductive age will have some degree of ovarian abnormality, suggesting that the false positive rate is high.
-Innocuous follicular cysts are common, particularly in young women.
-They form when a follicle containing an egg does not open to release the egg, and they are termed partially mature.
-In the absence of other PCOS symptoms, they are usually benign in nature and nothing to worry about.

 3) Two out of three symptoms are required for a PCOS diagnosis

-In 2003 the Rotterdam Consensus Workshop was established to redefine the optimum diagnostic criteria for PCOS, which had not been reviewed in detail since the National Institute of Health (NIH) established guidelines for diagnosis in 1990.
+In 2003 the Rotterdam Consensus Workshop was established to redefine the optimum diagnostic criteria for PCOS.
+This had not been reviewed in detail since the National Institute of Health (NIH) established guidelines for diagnosis in 1990.

-The review panels held to date have recognised a number of other common features of PCOS, including insulin resistance, obesity and elevated levels of luteinising hormone in the serum.
+The review panels held to date have recognized a number of other common features of PCOS, including insulin resistance, obesity and elevated levels of luteinizing hormone in the serum.
 Although their presence is often considered intrinsic to PCOS, none are yet recommended for use in its diagnosis.
 Rather, women with PCOS are considered to be at greater risk of developing insulin resistance and obesity.

-Measuring insulin resistance directly is neither straight forward nor particularly accurate, a more reliable means of measuring insulin metabolism is required and work to identify a reliable biomarker is on-going.
-Suggestions to date, include adiponectin (levels suppressed in patients with metabolic syndrome), complement component C3 (already shown to have a strong association with obesity) and FGF21 (increased serum levels may prove to be a predictive biomarker of insulin resistance).
+Measuring insulin resistance directly is neither straight forward nor particularly accurate, a more reliable means of measuring insulin metabolism.
+However, it is required and work to identify a reliable biomarker is on-going.
+Suggestions to date, include adiponectin, complement component C3 and FGF21.
 Early identification of insulin resistance would mean preventative measures could be instigated in an attempt to alleviate other PCOS-like symptoms.

 4) Artificial hormones (such as the combined oral contraceptive pill) do not cure PCOS, they mask the effects

-The combined pill contains an oestrogen component that is anti-androgenic in nature and a progesterone component, which suppresses secretion of luteinising hormone.
-In combination this reduces some of the signs of hyperandrogenism, for example, acne and hirsutism, and, seemingly, regulates the menstrual cycle.
+The combined pill contains an oestrogen component that is anti-androgenic in nature and a progesterone component, which suppresses secretion of luteinizing hormone.
+In combination this reduces some of the signs of hyperandrogenism.
+For example, acne and hirsutism, and, seemingly, regulates the menstrual cycle.

 PCOS is one of the predominant causes of female infertility, thought to be responsible for up to 70% of cases.
 Despite its widespread use, the pill is not an ideal solution for improving fertility.
-Nor is it a long-term solution for any woman with PCOS.
-This is because any therapeutic effects it might appear to exhibit, only really mask the problems; taking the pill does not resolve the underlying issues.
+Nor is it a long-term solution for any woman with PCOS (Polycystic Ovary Syndrome).
+This is because any therapeutic effects it might appear to exhibit, only really mask the problems.
+However, taking the pill does not resolve the underlying issues.
 The menstrual cycle is not actually being regulated because the monthly bleeds experienced are pill withdrawal bleeds, not normal menstruation, so regular, cyclical ovulation is still not occurring.

 This can lead to disappointment for those women who have been taking the pill with the hope of regulating their cycles, so that upon withdrawal they can become pregnant.
 If they had irregular cycles before going on the pill, they are highly likely to revert back to a similar state once they stop taking it.
-Furthermore, the idea that there is a form of PCOS that can be directly attributed to current, or previous, use of the oral contraceptive pill, is becoming more widely accepted by the medical and scientific communities.
-This can cause women who have never had PCOS symptoms before to start experiencing some of the common complaints of the condition, including infertility.
+The idea that there is a form of PCOS that can be directly attributed to current, or previous, use of the oral contraceptive pill.
+It is becoming more widely accepted by the medical and scientific communities.
+This can cause women who have never had PCOS symptoms before to start experiencing some of the common complaints of the condition, including infetility.